fluent-wallet/fluent-docs/conflux/how-to/use-sdk/javascript/pure-js.md

 title: Pure JavaScript
 ---

-# Use MetaMask SDK with pure JavaScript
+# Use  JS-CONFLUX-SDK with pure JavaScript

-You can import MetaMask SDK into your pure JavaScript dapp to enable your users to easily connect with a MetaMask wallet client.
+You can import JS-CONFLUX-SDK into your pure JavaScript dapp to enable your users to easily connect with a Fluent wallet client.
 The SDK for pure JavaScript [works the same way](index.md#how-it-works) and has the [same prerequisites](index.md#prerequisites) as for standard JavaScript.